-- Mention the dates of the last five visits or trips to the US, if applicable.
-You can ask for travel history to other countries.
+- Mention the dates of the last five visits or trips to the USA, if applicable.
+You may be asked for travel history to other countries too.

 - Other information.
-Depending on the purpose of the trip some applicants must provide some additional information on the DS-160 form.
+Depending on the purpose of the trip some applicants must provide some additional information on form DS-160.

-Also, certain applicants such as students and exchange visitors may be asked to add more information and additional documents.
-Also to temporary workers who have made an employment visa application based on a petition (H-1B, H-2, H-3, CW1, L, O, P, R, E2C) and other temporary workers.
+Also certain applicants such as students and exchange visitors may be asked to add more information and additional documents.
+Also to temporary workers who have made an application for an employment visa based on a petition (H-1B, H-2, H-3, CW1, L, O, P, R, E2C) and other temporary workers.

-How to get a visa for the United States?
+How to get the visa for the United States?

-After filling out the DS-160 template available here, you must follow the steps below:
+After filling in the DS-160 application, you must follow these steps:

-- Make the visa application for the United States, completing the DS-160 form to apply individually or with the family group.
-This migration form is available on the website of the respective embassy or consulate of the applicant’s country of origin.
+- Submit the visa application for the United States, completing form DS-160 to apply individually or with the family group.
+This migration template is available on the website of the respective embassy or consulate of the applicant’s country of origin.

-- Print and keep the page corresponding to the DS-160 barcode.
-It is not necessary to print the complete form.
+- Print and keep the page for the DS-160 barcode.
+You do not need to print the entire form.

 - Schedule an appointment for the visa interview through the website of the United States embassy or consulate in your country.

 - Pay the processing fee for the United States visa application.
-You should carefully review the specific instructions indicated by the US embassy or consulate.
+You should carefully review the specific instructions provided by the U.S. embassy or consulate.

-- Promptly attend the interview at the embassy / consulate and bring all supporting documents of the information provided on the DS-160 form.
+- Promptly attend the interview at the embassy / consulate and bring all supporting documents for the information provided on form DS-160.

-In the interview with the immigration officer, they will tell you if your visa application was approved, pending or rejected.
+In the interview with the immigration officer they will tell you if your visa application was approved, remains pending or was rejected.

 What is the visa bulletin?

-It is a monthly publication of the Department of State in which foreigners are informed with requests for approved immigrant visas when they can begin the final phase of applying for their visa.
-It can be for a family-based visa or an employment-based visa, through which you will finally obtain the Permanent Residence or Green Card.
+It is a monthly publication by the U.S. Department of State informing foreigners with approved immigrant visa applications when they can start the final phase of their visa application.
+It can be for a family-based or employment-based visa, through which you will finally obtain permanent residence (Green Card).

-The visa bulletin can be consulted through the following link on the website of the State Department.
-The publication offers a summary on the availability of immigrant visa numbers.
-The newsletter is published for specific months for both “Final action dates” and “Dates for submitting applications”.
+The visa bulletin can be consulted through the following link on the U.S Department of State site.
+The publication provides an overview of the availability of visa numbers for immigrants.
+The newsletter is published for specific months for both “Final Action Dates” and “Application Dates”.

 On these dates, the final documentation required by the National Visa Center must be submitted.

 - Download the Visa Renewal Application Guide.
-Your purchase is not mandatory.
+Purchase is not mandatory.

-- Pay the American Visa Renewal Application costs.
-The rate varies according to the embassy or consulate of the United States.
+- Pay the costs of the American Visa Renewal Application.
+The fee varies depending on the embassy or consulate of the United States.

 - Make an appointment for the visa.
 Follow the instructions on the website of your country’s embassy or consulate.
-On the “Travel Purpose” page, the applicant will be asked if they have been denied a visa in the last 12 months and if they have a valid visa or have expired.
+On the “Travel Purpose” page the applicant will be asked if they have been denied a visa in the last 12 months and if they have a valid visa or it has expired.

 - Attend the visa interview.
-Don’t forget to take the interview:
+Don’t forget to bring to the interview the following:

-- Confirmation page with the barcode of the DS-160 form;
+- Confirmation page with the form DS-160 barcode.

 - Color photo according to the specifications indicated on the website.

-What are the countries that do not require a visa to enter the United States?
+Which countries do not need a visa for the United States?

-There are 39 countries whose citizens do not need a visa to enter the United States, if the reason for their trip is tourism, business or for medical treatment reasons.
+There are 39 countries whose citizens do not need a visa to enter the United States.
+Whenever the reason for your trip is tourism, business or medical treatment.
 These countries are part of the Visa Waiver or Exemption Program (VWP).

-These countries are: Germany, Andorra, Australia, Austria, Belgium, Brunei, Chile, South Korea, Denmark, Slovakia, Slovenia, Spain, Estonia, Finland, France, Greece, Holland, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Norway and New Zealand.
+These countries are: Germany, Andorra, Australia, Austria, Belgium, Brunei, Chile, South Korea, Denmark, Slovakia, Slovenia, Spain, Estonia, Finland, France, Greece, the Netherlands, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Norway and New Zealand.

-The citizens of Poland, Portugal, United Kingdom (England, Scotland, Wales, Northern Ireland, Isle of Man and Channel Islands) do not need a visa to enter the US.
-Like the Czech Republic, San Marino, Singapore, Sweden, Switzerland and Taiwan.
+Nor do citizens of Poland, Portugal, United Kingdom (England, Scotland, Wales, Northern Ireland, Isle of Man and Channel Islands) need a visa to enter the US.
+Neither the Czech Republic, San Marino, Singapore, Sweden, Switzerland, and Taiwan.

-How much does the visa to the United States cost in 2020?
+How much does the visa for the United States cost in 2022?